ztz0223/Lucky4Annual/ReadMe.txt

 db file, and reimport the candidates, if any problem.

 5. The codes can be modified, or you can mail to me for any comments, thanks.

+6. The project has been upload into GitHub.